rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

- If you often travel or are moving abroad, ease your planning with Valuta.
-This application quickly converts currencies between two countries.
+ If you travel frequently for businesses or moving to a new country, check out Valuta.
+It is a tool that quickly converts currencies from two countries .

 ## Assumptions